Marianasilvago/promotional-wallet/README.md

 Check the latest status of the db before the insertion of the DB
 - Have some checkpoints of the state of the database.

 Interpret the state of the system from the credits with expiry - debits.

 ### Assume:
 	User service exists
 		- Prepopulate the user DB with the user data.
 	- each user has one account only
+	- expiration is done using the minimum expiry in a group of priorities

 Run the queries:
 ```